estiuk-zaman/estiuk-zaman/README.md

 ## Current focus

-- 🔄 Completing Python and Java
+- 🔄 Completing Python and Java (In progress)
+- 📑 DSA
-- 🔄 Dive into AI/ML
+- 📑 Dive into AI/ML

 ---